 “It was all designed to allow us to generate charity money for charities and individuals.
 So if an individual needs help, we can signpost people where they can get help for PTSD [post-traumatic stress disorder] or general help if they’re down on their luck.
 And create a platform to communicate,” explains Sean about DropZone Brewery.
 His aim is to nominate a different charity or project each quarter.

 He’s also in the process of creating an online veteran forum to connect and communicate with the community of veteran service personnel.

-“In the military there’s two things that are big on the agenda.
+“In the military, there are two things that are big on the agenda.
 One is a chat over a beer.
-The other is a having a cup of coffee over a NAAFI [Navy, Army and Air Force Institutes] break and a chat.
+The other is having a cup of coffee over a NAAFI [Navy, Army and Air Force Institutes] break and a chat.
 We want people to remember that.
-There’s a lot of guys out there with a sense of isolation.
+There are a lot of guys out there with a sense of isolation.
 What we’re trying to do is create a sense of purpose and sense of belonging,” says Sean, explaining the background to his initiative.